TLDR:

 As with every other aspect of risk management, RiskSmart aims to simplify and demystify risk management practices.

-The RCSA Wizard is a perfect example of how the tool is designed to support your entire company while still providing risk professionals with advanced and highly configurable tools.
+The RCSA Wizard's feature of how it guides users through a process is a perfect example of how the tool is designed to support your entire company while still providing risk professionals with advanced and highly configurable tools.

 By making processes easier, faster, and more transparent, you’re not just building a richer database of risk information; you’re also elevating risk culture and lowering the barriers for people across the company to get involved.